danchoi/soywiki/README.markdown

 protein of a more conventional wiki, but less saturated fat and no cholesterol.

-A quick overview of its characteristics and features:
+A quick overview of SoyWiki's characteristics and features:

 * flat text files
 * maximum data portability